-The General Partner was organized as a limited liability company under the laws of the state of Delaware on February 5, 2007.
-The New General Partner was organized as a limited liability company under the laws of the State of Delaware on March 14, 2011.
-The General Partner is the sole general partner of Fidus SBIC.
-Pursuant to the provisions of the Amended and Restated Limited Partnership Agreement (the "LP Agreement"), the General Partner has delegated its authority to manage the business and affairs of Fidus SBIC to Fidus Capital, LLC.
-Upon consummation of the IPO and the other Formation Transactions described below in more detail, Fidus SBIC will terminate its agreement with Fidus Capital, LLC and the Company will enter into a new investment advisory and management agreement with Fidus Advisors.
-In addition, upon consummation of the IPO and the Formation Transactions, the General Partner will merge with and into the New General Partner and the New General Partner will be the surviving entity.
-As a consequence, the General Partner's only role is, and the New General Partner's only role will be, to perform ministerial functions that result from decisions made by Fidus Capital, LLC and Fidus Advisors respectively; the General Partner is not and the New General Partner will not be able to prevent Fidus Capital, LLC and Fidus Advisors, respectively, from acting independently.
+Fidus Mezzanine Capital GP, LLC (the "General Partner") was organized as a limited liability company under the laws of the state of Delaware on February 5, 2007.
+The New General Partner was organized as a limited liability company under the laws of the state of Delaware on March 14, 2011.
+The New General Partner is the sole general partner of Fidus SBIC.
+Upon consummation of the Formation Transactions described below in more detail, the Company entered into a new investment advisory and management agreement with Fidus Advisors.
+In addition, upon consummation of the Formation Transactions, the General Partner merged with and into the New General Partner and the New General Partner is the surviving entity.
+As a consequence, the New General Partner's only role is to perform ministerial functions that result from decisions made by Fidus Advisors; the New General Partner is not able to prevent Fidus Advisors from acting independently.